ice-leng/sponge/pkg/replacer/README.md

 ## replacer

-A library of replacement file content, supports replacement of files in local directories and embedded directory files via embed.
+`replacer` is a library of replacement file content, supports replacement of files in local directories and embedded directory files via embed.

 <br>